 Instructions

-- Preheat oven to 400°F. Heat 1 tablespoon butter over medium heat in a 10-inch oven-safe skillet (preferably cast-iron).
-When it is melted, add the apples, 1 tablespoon brown sugar, and cinnamon.
+- Add the apples, remaining 1 tablespoon brown sugar, and cinnamon to the skillet.
 Stir to combine.
-Cook until apples start to soften, about 4 to 5 minutes.
+Cook until apples start to soften, about 3-4 minutes.

 Notes